ayanhmm/spandaai-platform/platform/data_management/README.md

 spark.stop()
 ```

 **Note:** If you encounter an "Unknown Host" issue with `http://minio:9000`, you may need to replace `minio` with the container's actual IP address.
-You can find this by running `docker inspect minio` and looking for the IP address in the network section.
+You can find this by running `docker inspect minio | grep IPAddress` and looking for the IP address in the network section.

 ### 6. Configure Dremio to Connect to Nessie/MinIO